wenrui2000/WRag/README.md

    - **kibana**: Web UI for Elasticsearch (optional, for debugging).

 5. **ollama**: Container for running local LLMs.

+6. **prometheus**: Metrics collection and monitoring system.
+Access the Prometheus UI at http://localhost:9091.

 This setup allows for a clean separation of concerns and scalability.